stanlymt/retro-paddle-ball/README.md

 - Resolution-agnostic layout (from phones to 80" TVs)
 - Multi-display support (macOS & Windows)
 - Retro-inspired sound effects and visuals
-- Future roadmap: AI paddle using real human mimicry, network multiplayer, and difficulty levels
+- Single-player and Two-player mode

 ---